kaunel85/ong-bylaws/bylaws.md

 74. If a Member on the scholarship program achieves a 7 GPA during the summer semester (unless the summer semester is a full course load) or is a part-time student, he will stay on the scholarship program for the fall semester and will have full membership privileges (contingent upon individual review).

 75. While wearing the Greek letters of Phi Delta Theta or having them associated with them in public, in any form or fashion, Members are expected to act in a responsible fashion and not to act in such a way that would bring dishonor to the organization.
+In judicial contexts this standard will be established by the best judgement of the Executive or Judicial committee depending on the context.

-76. If a Member has not completed four years of undergraduate studies or completed his degree, and is enrolled in at least one class at McMaster University, he is considered an active Member and subject to all rules and regulations therein and may not attain Alum status.
+76. If an Active Member has not completed four years of undergraduate studies or completed his degree, and is enrolled in at least one class at McMaster University, he is considered an Active Member and subject to all rules and regulations therein and may not attain Alum status.

 ARTICLE VII: PHIKEIAS
 ---------------------